cisnlp/semi-markov-crf/README.md

 1. **A correct token was detected: e.g Wonderful.**

-   The label selected in this case is the predicted
+   The label selected in this case is the predicted.

 2. **A corrupted space tokenization wasn't merged. e.g Wonderful -> Wo-nd-er-ful.**